KOVACSAttilaLajos-IT/AI-invisible-backbone/bottlenecks.md

 - reduced trust
 - hard-to-debug behavior

-This is often misinterpreted as “model failure”.
+This is often misinterpreted as “model failure”, but it is not.

-It is not.

 ## 6. Orchestration gaps